THE BIBLICAL INTERPRETATION OF THE

 As I was with Moses, so I will be with thee: I will not fail thee, nor forsake thee.
 Be strong and of a good courage: for unto this people shalt thou divide for an inheritance the land, which I sware unto their fathers to give them.
 Only be thou strong and very courageous, that thou mayest observe to do according to all the law, which Moses my servant commanded thee: turn not from it to the right hand or to the left, that thou mayest prosper withersoever thou goest.”
 (Jos.
 1:5-7)

 The Hebrew name for Sagittarius is Keshet, meaning “bending: a bow, (for hunting, battle, shooting), rainbow” H7198.
-The bow is symbolic of both physical and spiritual warfare, and represents the word of God.
+The bow is symbolic of both physical and spiritual warfare, and represents the word of Elohiym.

 Thy bow was made quite naked, according to the oaths of the tribes, even thy word...”
 (Hab.
 3:9)

-Likewise, the bow of Sagittarius relates to a promise the LORD made with Abraham, Isaac, and Jacob, in giving them the land of Canaan as an inheritance.
+Likewise, the bow in Sagittarius relates to a promise YHVH made with Abraham, Isaac, and Jacob, in giving them the land of Canaan as an inheritance.

 JOSHUA’S “BOW”